SenseNet/sncom-resources/_docs/cors.md

 category: Development
 version: v7.0
 tags: [CORS, authentication, jwt, login, origin, http headers, preflight, OData, REST]
+description: In this article operators and developers may learn about CORS settings in sensenet ECM and how we prevent cross-domain attacks.
 ---

 # Cross-origin resource sharing